brentp/rare-disease-wf/README.md

  1. Use GTex + phenotypes to further prioritize variants in a family and phenotype-specific way, such that, for example variants in genes that are not expressed in relevant tissues are down-weighted.
  1. Provide a graphical-user-interface so that sorting, filtering, note-taking, sharing is simplified
-    - this might be adding custom scripts and colors (:barf:) to a google-sheets document.